I-TECH-UW/CASI/README.md

 5. Proxy(Routing local Ports)

 After cloning this repository follow the steps below to have CASI-PLUS server running.

+Please include the lines to install these, including the github commands to clone the repos and any needed steps.

 ### Generate Self assigned Certificates